 The Codes of Practice for Online Safety

-A core part of our proactive measures are the Codes of Practice for Online Safety.
+A core part of our upstream measures are the Codes of Practice for Online Safety.
 Designated Social Media Services (SMSs) and Designated App Distribution Services (ADSs) with significant reach or impact in Singapore are required to curb the spread of harmful and inappropriate content on their platforms, forge a safer online ecosystem, and protect vulnerable users such as children, by:

 • An illustration of a big hand holding onto a filter, filtering out harmful online content.
 With icons such as online scammers, data cloud breach, online negativity.
 This symbolises IMDA’s community guidelines filtering out harmful content to ensure children's online safety.